shelterbelt/assurance/README.md

 ## Disclaimers and Apologies

 Assurance was built and tested primarily on a Mac environment.
 The Windows implementation has not been tested/vetted nearly to the degree the Mac version has.
-Linux viability theoretically exists but is essentially unproven.
+Linux viability exists but is essentially untested.

 To the extent the Windows version was tested, it was done on Windows VMs running on a Mac with a fully configured development environment.

 The build scripts and configuration files likely contain assumptions that the primary development environment is Mac.

-If you are a Windows developer, I sincerely apologize if the build environment and documentation are not up to par.

 *Copyright (c) 2016 [Digital Generalists, LLC.](5)*